bp-serverless/mesos-on-arm-docs/README.md

 # Apache Mesos on ARM (Raspberry Pi on Raspbian)

+# UPDATE:
+A working tutorial on how to get Apache Mesos running on a Raspberry Pi can be found here: http://a.frtzlr.com/running-apache-mesos-on-a-raspberry-pi-2/

+# Deprecated
 List of helpful resources on how to build and run Apache Mesos on a Raspberry Pi.
 The commands below are meant to be used on Raspbian.

 ## Prerequisits